Marlowe Day 2012 in Canterbury: 19th May

 Programme and Booking Details

-We return again to Canterbury this year for Marlowe Day on Saturday 4th June, and the final full programme has now been confirmed.
-Attendees should assemble at the Dominican Priory on St. Peter's Lane between 10:00am and 10:30am, where coffee and biscuits will be provided.
+Marlowe Day 2012 will once again be held in Canterbury on Saturday 19th May, and the final full programme has now been confirmed.
+Attendees should assemble at the Dominican Priory on St. Peter's Lane between 10:30am and 10:45am, where coffee and biscuits will be provided.

 Both members of the Society and non-members are welcome to attend.
-Places for the full day (lunch, lectures, and visits) are priced £19.50, and can be reserved by sending a cheque (payable to "The Marlowe Society") together with your details and the required number of places, to the Treasurer by Tuesday 31st May at the very latest.
-Alternatively payment can be made by direct/internet bank transfer, or by PayPal for those with an account.
-Payment details for these two methods are as specified on our Joining Page, but please remember to also send an email to the Treasurer with your details and requirements.
+Places for the full day (lunch, lectures, and visits) are priced £15.00, and can be reserved by sending a cheque (payable to "The Marlowe Society") together with your details and the required number of places, to the Membership & Social Secretary by Tuesday 15th May at the very latest.
+Alternatively payment can be made by direct/internet bank transfer, but please also e-mail your details and requirements to the Treasurer so that the payment when received can be matched with the application.
+Payment details for these two methods are as specified on our Joining Page.

 The Dominican Priory,